 Facebook Ads Analytics: How to track and optimize?

-The effectiveness and results of Facebook marketing can be tracked and optimized using various metrics provided by Facebook Ad Manager.
+The effectiveness and results of Facebook marketing can be tracked and optimized using various metrics provided by Facebook Ad Manager and Facebook Analytics.

 The metrics enable us to detect, which campaigns and ads are converting poorly.
 Increased data shows us what works and what doesn’t.

 The goal is to keep our campaigns and ads performing well without letting the price of advertising escape too high.